-- b.
-November 29, 2017: In a November 29, 2017 email to the respondent, the facilitator noted her prior unsuccessful efforts to contact the respondent and warned him that under section 36 of the Act, if he failed to reply she would refer the matter to a tribunal member for the respondent's non-compliance.
-The facilitator warned the respondent that the tribunal member may hear the dispute without his participation. - 11.
-The facilitator referred the respondent's non-compliance with the tribunal's rules to me for a decision as to whether I should hear the dispute in the absence of participation from the respondent. - 12.
-Should the tribunal hear the applicants' dispute? - 13.
+- 13. Should the tribunal hear the applicant's dispute? - 14.
 As noted, the respondent filed a response but provided no explanation about why it suddenly stopped communicating with the tribunal as required.
 I find the facilitator made a reasonable number of attempts to contact the respondent.
 Parties are told at the beginning of a tribunal proceeding that they must actively participate in the dispute resolution process.
-Given the respondent provided his contact information in September 2017, only a little over 2 months before the facilitator's first attempt at contact, I find it is more likely than not that the respondent was aware of the facilitator's attempts to contact him. - 14.
+Given the circumstances set out above, I find it is more likely than not that the respondent was aware of the facilitator's attempts to contact him. - 15.
 The tribunal's rules are silent on how it should address non-compliance issues.
-I find that in exercising its discretion, the tribunal must consider the following factors: - a. whether an issue raised by the claim or dispute is of importance to persons other than the parties to the dispute; - b. the stage in the facilitation process at which the non-compliance occurs; - c. the nature and extent of the non-compliance; - d. the relative prejudice to the parties of the tribunal's order addressing the noncompliance; and

-- e. the effect of the non-compliance on the tribunal's resources and mandate. - 15.
-First, there is no evidence before me that this claim affects persons other than the parties involved in this dispute. - 16.
-Second, the non-compliance here occurred at the outset of the facilitation process and no substantive discussions between the parties occurred.
+I find that in exercising its discretion, the tribunal must consider the following factors: - a. whether an issue raised by the claim or dispute is of importance to persons other than the parties to the dispute; - b. the stage in the facilitation process at which the non-compliance occurs; - c. the nature and extent of the non-compliance; - d. the relative prejudice to the parties of the tribunal's order addressing the noncompliance; and - e. the effect of the non-compliance on the tribunal's resources and mandate. - 16.
+First, there is no evidence before me that this dispute affects people other than the parties involved in this dispute. - 17.
+Second, the non-compliance occurred at the outset of the facilitation process and the parties had no substantive discussions.
 The respondent has effectively abandoned the process after providing a response.
-Third, given the facilitator's attempts at contact and the respondent's failure to respond despite warnings of the consequences, I find the nature and extent of the non-compliance is significant. - 17.
-Fourth, I see no prejudice to the applicant in hearing the dispute without the respondent's participation, particularly given the respondent in his Dispute Response agreed the applicant was entitled to the repayment claimed.
+Third, given the facilitator's attempts at contact and the respondent's failure to respond despite multiple warnings of the consequences, I find the nature and extent of the non-compliance is significant.

+- 18. Fourth, I see no prejudice to the applicant in hearing the dispute without the respondent's participation, particularly given the respondent in his Dispute Response agreed the applicant was entitled to the repayment claimed.
 The prejudice to the respondent of proceeding to hear the dispute is outweighed by the circumstances of its non-compliance.
-If I refused to proceed to hear the dispute, the applicant would be left without a remedy and that would be unfair to it. - 18.
+If I refused to proceed to hear the dispute, the applicant would be left without a remedy and that would be unfair. - 19.
 Finally, the tribunal's resources are valuable and its mandate to provide dispute resolution services accessibly, quickly, economically, informally, and flexibly is severely impaired if one party does not want to participate.
-I find that it would be wasteful for the tribunal to continue applying its facilitation resources on this dispute, such as by making further attempts to seek participation from the respondent. - 19.
-In weighing all of the factors, I find the applicant's claims should be heard.
-In deciding to hear the applicants' dispute I have put significant weight on the following factors: - a. the extent of the non-compliance is significant; - b. the applicants are not prejudiced if such an order is made; and - c. the need to conserve the tribunal's resources.
+I find that it would be wasteful for the tribunal to continue applying its facilitation resources on this dispute, such as by making further attempts to seek participation from the respondent. - 20.
+In weighing all of the factors, I find the applicant's dispute should be heard.
+I have put significant weight on the following factors: - a. the extent of the non-compliance is significant; - b. the applicants are not prejudiced if such an order is made; and - c. the need to conserve the tribunal's resources.